Last Updated 30/10/2022.

 What is Thai food?
 Most of us know these days.
-Many have eaten Thai food in a restaurant at least once, so maybe a guide to Thai food for beginners is a little redundant.
-All the same, Chef and I thought we’d put together a beginner’s guide to Thai food to help you out if Travel in Thailand is new to you.
+Many have eaten Thai cuisine in a restaurant at least once, so maybe a guide to Thai food for beginners is a little redundant.
+All the same, Chef and I thought we’d put together a beginner’s guide to Thai food to help you if you are new to Travel in Thailand.
 Maybe you’re taking kids to Thailand (great plan!) and wondering what they can eat, or maybe you want to try cooking Thai food and aren’t sure where to start.
-Maybe you’re just visiting a Thai restaurant for the first time and need to know what to order.
-This guide to Thai food is for you.
+Maybe you’re just visiting a Thai restaurant for the first time and need to know what and how to order.
+This guide to Thai dishes is for you.

 There is a lot of bad Thai food around the world and some of the food served in Thailand is bad too, if it’s churned out for tourists with no pride in the end product.
 But done right it’s incredible, many people consider it the most delicious food in the world.
 It’s light, healthy, delicately fragrant and full of vegetables.
 It’s not necessarily fiery hot.